 - Be certain that whatever is put on the walls or doors is easily removable at the end of the year.
 Student is responsible for the cost of repairs caused by use of any of these items.

 - Pets are not allowed in any residence hall.
 A fine of $25 a day will be assessed for any animal residing in a room.
 Exceptions:

 - Fish kept in an aquarium not to exceed a 10-gallon capacity.
 Students are responsible for their care and any damage that may occur as a result of maintaining fish.
 If your residence hall closes over a break, all fish must be removed from the hall unless they are in a self-sustaining tank.

-- Service and Comfort animals approved by the Office of Disability Programs and Services.
+- Service and Comfort animals approved by the OARS office.

 - Screens must not be removed from any windows.
 A $25 fine will be assessed to any student who removes his or her window screen.
 Removing screens often results in damage and, therefore, persons removing screens will be assessed charges for inspection and repair, in addition to the $25 fine.

 - The roof of any residence is off limits.
 Walking on roofs can damage them.
 An automatic $100 fine will be assessed on each offense.

 - Water fights are not permitted in or near the residences.
 Water may not be thrown from or at the windows of the residences.
 (This includes snow and ice.)